Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What's the difference between knowing and overlooking?
-Knowing is aware and conscious, overlooking is disregarding or ignoring.
-Or, as William James said, "The art of being wise is knowing what to overlook."
-This quote means that wisdom is not just about knowing what to pay attention to, but also being able to ignore what is not important or beneficial.
-In our daily lives, this quote reminds us to choose our battles wisely, and to be careful not to be overwhelmed by the small stuff; it's important to know when it's better to overlook certain situations and move on.
+What is the best way to learn?
+Through trial and error.
+Or, as Thomas Edison said, "I have not failed.
+I’ve just found 10,000 ways that won’t work."
+This quote captures the idea that success is often found through experimentation, rather than finding the right answer right away.
+This is important to our daily lives because we should be open to trying new things and not giving up after a few failed attempts, but instead learning from our mistakes and continuing to search for better solutions.

 <!-- </quote> -->